BBC to show England's opening game in World Cup

 Away from the home nations, the BBC will also show group stage matches between Spain and Germany, Brazil and Serbia, and Argentina and Poland - as well as two matches featuring defending champions France and all of Belgium's group games.

-There will be four games per day during the group stage, with the first two rounds of matches kicking off at 10:00, 13:00, 16:00 and 19:00 GMT, meaning fans will be able to watch nine hours of continuous live football across both channels.
+There will be four games per day during the group stage, with the first two rounds of matches kicking off at 10:00, 13:00, 16:00 and 19:00 GMT, meaning fans will be able to watch 11 hours of continuous live football across both channels.

 "We are very excited about our selection of matches," said Philip Bernie, BBC head of TV Sport.